dabit3/react-notes/README.md

 2. The CLI updates your ‘/amplify’ folder, which has all the relevant information about your backend on AWS
 3. The CLI updates the configuration file aws-exports.js with the latest resource credentials

-As a front-end developer, you need to import the auto generated aws-exports.js configuration file in your Ionic app, and configure your app with Amplify.configure() method call.
+As a front-end developer, you need to import the auto generated aws-exports.js configuration file in your React app, and configure your app with Amplify.configure() method call.

 So, to enable analytics to your application, run the following commands: